Project Lyme strives to end the epidemic

 Project Lyme is a founding charter member of the advocacy group Center for Lyme Action.
 We founded the organization in partnership with Bay Area Lyme, Alexandra Cohen, and Laure Woods in order to make legislative progress with the federal government.

 In 2019, Generation Lyme hosted 17 events nationally.
-Since 2020, the initiative quickly adapted to the pandemic and went virtual.
-This allowed them to host 250+ meetups with 3,000+ attendees.
+Forced to go virtual in early 2020 because of the COVID-19 pandemic, the initiative quickly adapted to hosting Zoom Meet-ups.
+Since then, Generation Lyme has expanded rapidly, having hosted 250+ meetups with 3,000+ attendees.

 Research for a Cure

 - Geetha Parthasarathy, PhD, Tulane University

 - Yong Zhou, PhD, Institute for Systems Biology